 Dr. Jon Shields is associate professor in the Department of Government at Claremont McKenna College.
 He is also the author of The Democratic Virtues of the Christian Right (Princeton University Press, 2009).
 He received his PhD in politics from the University of Virginia and a BA in law and society from the University of California, Santa Barbara.

-Dr. Robert Kaufman, Robert and Katheryn Dockson Professor of Public Policy, Pepperdine University, School of Public Policy
+Dr. Ted McAllister, Edward L. Gaylord Chair/Associate Professor of Public Policy, Pepperdine University, School of Public Policy

-Dr. John Matsuzaka, Charles F. Sexton Chair of American Enterprise, University of Southern California, Marshall School of Business
+Dr. John Matsusaka, Charles F. Sexton Chair of American Enterprise, University of Southern California, Marshall School of Business

 Dr. Gabriel Rossman, associate professor of sociology, University of California, Los Angeles